vercel/nextjs-subscription-payments/README.md

 Then, set the endpoint URL to `https://your-deployment-url.vercel.app/api/webhooks`.

+After, click the `Select events` under the `Select events to listen to` heading.

 Next, click the `receive all events` link in the `Events to send` section.

 Finally, copy the `Signing secret` as we'll need that in the next step.